IntersectMBO/plutus/docs/plutus-ir/plutus-ir.md

 ### Typechecking

-Similarly, while we will define a typing judgement for Plutus IR, we will probably not write a typechecker for it, and rather will compile it to Plutus Core before typechecking.
+Similarly, while we will define a typing judgement for Plutus IR, we will probably not write a typechecker for it initially, and rather will compile it to Plutus Core before typechecking.

+A typechecker is desirable in the long run to help catch bugs and give better error messages.

 ### Value restriction